Transparency research collaboration fossil industry

 Figure 3 shows within which research topic the projects fall.
 Click on the red circles in the figure to read an explanation about that specific category.
 The donations and the indirect consortium – the DeepNL projects – are not included here for two reasons: the DeepNL research does not involve direct collaboration with the fossil industry.
 In addition, these are many small subprojects in the same program, which gives a distorted view.

-Figure 4 shows the funding to UU by collaboration agreement.
+Figure 4 shows the total funding to UU by collaboration agreement.
 Most of this funding comes from grants and thus not from the fossil partner(s).
 Click on the red circles in the figure to read an explanation about that specific category.